03milosevicN/chatting-app/README.md

-# Working with WebSockets and JDBC for a chatting application.
+# chatting-app

+# About
+Java application that utilizes WebSockets and JDBC.